The Perfect Hard-Boiled Egg: Cooking Time Guide

 Now that you've chosen your perfect eggs, it’s time to get cooking.
 Let’s explore the crucial steps in boiling eggs to perfection.

-1. Start Cold: The Secret to Avoiding a Green Ring
+1. Start Cold: The Secret to Avoiding a green ring

 The most important rule to remember is to start with cold water.
 This might seem counterintuitive, but trust me, it's key!
 Starting with cold water allows the eggs to heat up slowly and evenly, preventing the yolk from developing that dreaded green ring around it.
 No one wants a green ring!
 It can make the eggs look unappetizing and slightly off-putting.